Frank-LIU-520/DeepMoleNet/README.md

 We also provide trained models of single-target and multi-target results trained on QM9, models trained on MD17 and models trained on ANI-1ccx for reporoducibility and other uses like transfer learning on small dataset.

-Please feel free to contact us via njuziteng@hotmail.com for any questions.
+Please feel free to contact us via majing@nju.edu.cn for any questions.